Britain risks EU clash over RBS bailout terms

-LONDON/BRUSSELS Britain's plan to free Royal Bank of Scotland (RBS.L) from an obligation to sell more than 300 branches risks a clash with the European Commission weeks before the government is due to start formal talks to leave the trading bloc.
+LONDON/BRUSSELS Feb 21 Britain's plan to free Royal Bank of Scotland from an obligation to sell more than 300 branches risks a clash with the European Commission weeks before the government is due to start formal talks to leave the trading bloc.

 RBS has spent more than 1.5 billion pounds and seven years trying to spin-off the branches - which were to be branded Williams & Glyn - but has struggled to separate them from its IT system.

-Now Chancellor Philip Hammond is pushing for RBS to be let off the EU's demand to sell the branches in return for providing around 750 million pounds to help to boost competition in banking.
+Now British finance minister Philip Hammond is pushing for RBS to be let off the EU's demand to sell the branches in return for providing around 750 million pounds ($931.73 million) to help to boost competition in banking.

 For the plan to work, the EU would have to approve changes to the terms of RBS's government bailout, which included the sale of the branches and other divestments.